-But Emily is not strange in fact, borderline obsessive compulsive behavior when it comes to hanging your washing appears to be quite common.
+But Emily is not strange.
+In fact, borderline obsessive compulsive behaviour when it comes to hanging your washing appears to be quite common.

 "I hang shirts and dresses on hangers, and then I hang them in order," says Melissa Swan.

 "Towels, kids clothes, our clothes, and then I match pegs too," she adds.